The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - Mason, Ohio

+Hello again Doug.
 After reviewing the Fed Standard 141 Method 6301.3, the suggested tapes do not conform to the 60 oz./inch width requirement.
 The adhesion strengths are between 69 and 74 oz. per inch width.
 After contacting 3M again, they have no tapes which will conform to the Fed Standard.
-In reference to the ASTM D3359 [link is to spec at TechStreet] adhesion standard, the adhesion strength is determined by the supplier and user.
+In reference to the ASTM D3359 [link by ed. to spec at TechStreet] adhesion standard, the adhesion strength is determined by the supplier and user.

 coating shop - Milford, Connecticut

 I am happy to report that Intertape Polymer Group product PS3 is a VERY close match to the #250 tape discontinued by 3M in color, tensile, and adhesion to steel properties.

 Where can I find and order the "Intertape polymer group product PS3" that you mention.
 We are doing paint testing and I need to order the tape ASAP.

 A. The 3M #250 tape is still available (in the 1" wide size).
 However, it will be a special order item and the cost is not pretty.
 If you have your own tape distributor, they should be able to contact 3M for the product.
 If you do not, "Tapes, Etc." and Ameripak Company were very helpful in attaining the tape.David Mays

 - Elgin, Illinois